 Asbestos (CASRN 1332-21-4).
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS).
 Discusses the health effects of asbestos.

 Asbestos.
-Environmental Protection Agency (EPA).
+Environmental Protection Agency (EPA) Fact Sheet.
 Lists asbestos as a Hazardous Air Pollutant (HAP) under the National Emissions Standard Hazardous Air Pollutants section of its Clean Air Act.

 Asbestosis.
 American Lung Association (ALA).
 Provides fact sheets on asbestosis, links to its asbestos page, and to reports on other forms of lung disease.
 Founded in 1904 to fight tuberculosis, ALA today fights lung disease in all its forms.